 This is another area where you can demonstrate a higher level of competence than the competition.

-Many UpWorkers copy and paste generic projects questions that only waste the clients time.
+Many UpWorkers copy and paste generic project questions that only waste the client's time.

 Don't ask them about budget or timeframes, that's too generic.